-For those of you who are getting Cloudflare for their universal or flexible SSL service, one of the biggest issue is simply to get it to work.
-In this complete how to set flexible SSL guide for wordpress, we will go through every part of the setup, including the problems that you can run into.
+For those of you who are getting Cloudflare for their universal or flexible SSL service, one of the biggest issues is simply to get it to work.
+In this complete how-to set flexible SSL guide for WordPress, we will go through every part of the setup, including the problems that you can run into.
 We will start by going through why you might need to use flexible, when you should use flexible SSL, and the problems that can cause the flexible SSL not to work for your WordPress.

 WordPresscheat.com is powered by Cloudflare’s flexible SSL service and as you can see, everything is working correctly.

 This complete WordPress Flexible SSL walkthrough for Cloudflare will help you do the following: